-Single-LED flashlights can be bright and generally have good beam patterns.
-They draw far less current than other lamp types for aven light output and so offer the longest battery life.
+Modern, single-LED flashlights can be bright and generally have good beam patterns.
+They draw far less current than other lamp types for a given light output and so offer the longest battery life.
 LEDs also do not suffer from filament-shock burnouts.
 These occur when an incandescent light that is on is dropped, or rolls off a flightcase, and forcibly hits the floor or another hard object.
 Because LEDs have no filaments, there is nothing to deform and break under mechanical shock conditions.
 This does not mean though, that the LED element cannot be damaged via mechanical shock -- just that it is more robust, and thus is less suceptible to mechanical failure.
 So refrain from dropping these models, as well.

 Don't select ones with multiple-LED sources for stage usage.
 They spill far too much light.
 A multiple-LED model can be used for other purposes though, and some cheaper models provide a brighter beam than even high-output, single-element ones.

 For the single-LED models, look for one with the LED source and reflector recessed into the body.
 This limits that annoying outer glow (side spill) around the main beam.
 The glow is the direct radiation from the LED.
 The beam is this plus the light gathered by the reflector and concentrated into a central circle.